 You can calculate the amount of stamp duty you will need to pay using the HMRC calculator

-How long will my leasehold property purchase take:
+How long will buying a leasehold property take?

 How long it will take from your offer being accepted until you can move into your house will dependent on a number of factors including whether you are part of a chain.
 There are often external factors which can delay the process and often the major issue is that exchange of Contracts cannot take place until all parties in the chain are ready.
 Obviously, the time it takes will depend on the complexity of the matter and the number of parties involved.